millierni/archlinux-zfs/README.md

   ```
   reboot
   ```
-- Add ZFS repo and update the software database
+- Add ZFS and multilib repository and update the pacman database
   ```
   su
   ```